How to navigate new privacy features in Apple iPhone update

 Among the changes: You'll be able to sign in to third-party services with your Apple ID account rather than Facebook's or Google's.
 You'll also get more notices and warnings about apps tapping location data.

-The free update is available for existing iPhones on Thursday and will come with new iPhone 11 models out Friday.
+The free update was made available for existing iPhones on Thursday and came with new iPhone 11 models out Friday.

 Here's how to navigate the new privacy features and make the most of them.